Sygic/sygic-maps-kit-ios/README.md

 ### Bitcode

-Unfortunately SygicMaps framework dose not support bitcode yet.
+Unfortunately SygicMaps framework does not support bitcode yet.
 In the meantime you have to disable bitcode in your application as well, or use [post_install script][samplePodfile] in podfile to disable bitcode in all targets.

 ### Permissions